 Update: GearJunkie covered AscentShell and the Skyward jacket after its launch in 2016.
 New for 2019, the Skyward II jacket and pants employ the electrospun membrane with improved design, durability, and stretch.

-A little-used jacket membrane balances waterproof with breathable in a new way: venting via billions of microscopic pores when you sweat.
+A jacket membrane technology called AscentShell from Outdoor Research balances waterproof with breathable in a different way: venting via billions of microscopic pores when you sweat.

-In simple terms, that is the process to create the guts — the electrospun laminate membrane — used in Outdoor Research’s latest shell, the Skyward Jacket.
+In simple terms, that’s the process to create the guts — the electrospun laminate membrane — used in Outdoor Research’s Skyward II jacket and pants.
 It may sound wild, but outerwear is arguably the innovation hotbed in the outdoor industry.

-Thinner, more stretchy, and with the highest breathability of any hardshell in its line, Outdoor Research is bullish on the Skyward and its electrospun membrane technology, called AscentShell.
+Thinner, more stretchy, and with the highest breathability of any hardshell in its ski line, Outdoor Research is bullish on the Skyward and its AscentShell electrospun membrane technology.

-The jacket proved air-permeable (air can pass through), breathable (water vapor can escape), and waterproof.
-It’s also soft and quieter than a traditional hardshell, as advertised.
+In the GearJunkie test, the jacket proved air-permeable (air can pass through), breathable (water vapor can escape), and waterproof.
+It’s also soft and quieter than a traditional hardshell — as advertised.